vitessio/website/content/en/docs/faq/_index.md

 We have a number of [recorded presentations and videos](https://vitess.io/docs/resources/presentations/) that can be watched to start learning about Vitess.

-PlanetScale also hosts a [number of videos](https://www.planetscale.com/resources) on Vitess.

 * For a curated list please check out a PlanetScale blog post [here](https://www.planetscale.com/blog/videos-intro-to-vitess-its-powerful-capabilities-and-how-to-get-started).

 ## Where can I read additional FAQs?